Here’s a small list of questions that nobody is asking about why I’m doing this.

-Or, maybe you see me suddenly stop and start to turn around because I’ve seen something concerning on radar or by just looking.
-Now my original plan is no good.
-So I turn around and you start to do the same and get stuck, blocking the escape route.
+Or, maybe you see me suddenly stop and start to turn around because I’ve seen something concerning.
+My plan is no good, so I turn around and you start to do the same and get stuck, blocking the escape route.
 Or you hit me.
 Or worst of all, you don’t turn around and drive on because you’re mesmerized by the scene in front of you.
 Now we both might get to see the show of a possibly shorter lifetime.

 I’ve beaten this horse to death now I think.
 I understand that you want to chase, but please educate yourself before you jump in.

 Fine!
 I get it.
 I’ll learn!
 What resources do you recommend?

 Here’s some linkslist to other sites and videos that you might find helpful.